-The Seattle real estate market is hot right now.
-Home prices in the metro area rose by double digits during 2016.
-There’s a lot of demand for housing, but not enough inventory to meet it.
-This forces home buyers to compete fiercely.
+The Seattle real estate market looks a lot different than it did a few years ago.
+That said, there’s a lot of demand for housing but not enough inventory to meet it.
+This forces homebuyers to compete fiercely.
 It also underscores the importance of making a strong offer when buying a home in Seattle.

 Most sellers in the area know what the real estate market is like.
 After all, there’s been plenty of news coverage on the subject.
 They also know that they’ll get plenty of offers from buyers.
 Bear this in mind when making an offer on a home in Seattle.